 Inside, the cathedral is simply spectacular.
 From the stained glass windows, to the massive wooden doors, to the remarkable sculptures and frescoes throughout, it’s apparent why St. Vitus is considered one of the finest Gothic churches still in existence today.

 There is also a bell tower than you can climb, undoubtedly for a fine view of Prague below.
 It is 287 steps to the top, however, so it is definitely not for those out of shape or claustrophobic.
-You could probably spend all day at the cathedral searching every nook and cranny and climbing to the top, but if you just want to see the basics, about 45 minutes should do the trick.
+You could probably spend all day at the cathedral searching every nook and cranny and climbing to the top.
+If you just want to see the basics, about 45 minutes should do the trick.

 A word about lunch if you’re planning to be at the castle all day.
 If you’re prefer not to leave the castle complex, there are a handful of restaurants and street vendors on-site, though as you might expect, prices are higher than what you would find on the outside.
 If you walk west just a short distance outside of the castle gates, you can find many restaurants serving traditional Czech cuisine (probably touristy, but the place we found was cheap, good, and deserted to boot).
 After some delectable venison goulash and Czech beer for lunch, we returned back to the main gate to find some kind of military parade underway.
 I’m not exactly sure what was going on, but we stood around and watched for a few minutes.